-Maintain a minimum GPA of 2.0.
-If a club member's GPS falls below a 2.0, that student must be put on probation for one semester.
-If the student fails to improve his/her GPA, s/he will be required to cease participation in club activities until his/her GPA is improved.
+• Maintain a minimum GPA of 2.0.
+If a club member's GPA falls below a 2.0, that student must be put on probation for one semester.
+If the student fails to improve their GPA, they will be required to cease participation in club activities until their GPA is improved.
 It is the responsibility of the organization advisor to review members GPA on a semesterly basis and determine probation or removal status.

 NOTE: Some organizations such as Student Senate and academic honors societies require a higher minimum GPA.
-Please see the indi- vidual club descriptions located at http://manor.edu/student-life/clubs/.
+Please see the individual club descriptions located at http://manor.edu/student-life/clubs/.